 You might not have heard of Linux before, but that doesn’t mean it hasn’t been around.
-It was first released in 1991 (Mac OS X was released in 2002), but was for some years too 'geeky' for the average computer user.
+It was first released in 1991 (Mac OS X came on board in 2002), but was for some years too 'geeky' for the average computer user.
 However, Linux has come a long way, and these days it's probably more user-friendly than Windows – it's certainly less troublesome.
-The writer, who is no geek, has been using Linux since mid-2006.
+The writer, who is no geek, has been using Linux since mid-2006 and couldn't bear the thought of going back to Windows.

 And there are good reasons for this, reasons that also apply to your PC.
 Perhaps the most important is security, as Linux is not touched by the malware that afflicts Windows.
-This allows you to confidently do things that can be worrying with Windows, such as internet banking or online shopping (using Chrome or Firefox) – better than all the Windows anti-virus software in the world.
+This allows you to confidently do things that can be worrying with Windows, such as internet banking or online shopping (using a secure browser) – better than all the Windows anti-virus software in the world.

 There are many other benefits too.
 One always has the latest version, and can freely download a program for almost any purpose.
 And the system is straightforward to use.
 You will have more control over your computer, and you’ll no longer be subjected to Windows’ quirks and annoyances.

 What's the catch?

 Sounds too good to be true?
 Well, there’s always a catch, and in this case it’s the fact that most Windows programs won’t work with Linux.
 In practice this is not a major problem; most users simply install Linux alongside Windows (it's an installation option) and choose one or the other when booting up.
 Choose Windows when you need to use your Windows programs, just as you always have.
-Or choose the Linux 'side' instead.
+Or choose the Linux 'side' when using a browser and browser-based applications.
 The choice is yours and there is nothing to lose.
 This is called ‘dual booting’.